The Distribution of Metallicities in the Local Galactic Interstellar Medium: CONCLUSIONS

 The dispersion in the metallicities that we obtain for sight lines probing the neutral ISM is similar to the values reported for other tracers of metallicity in the Galactic disk.
 The metallicity distributions for neutral clouds, H~{\sc ii} regions, B stars, Cepheids, and young clusters in the solar neighborhood all have dispersions of $\sim$0.10 dex or lower.
 Together, these results provide strong observational support for a well-mixed, chemically homogeneous ISM in the vicinity of the Sun.

 \acknowledgments We note the passing of our scientific colleague, Prof. Blair Savage, on July 19, 2022 in Madison, WI.
 Blair was a major figure in UV space astronomy who, with his students, postdocs, and colleagues, made seminal contributions to studies of gas and dust in the interstellar and intergalactic medium.
 We thank Dan Welty for providing useful comments on an early draft of this paper.
+We also thank the anonymous referee for helpful suggestions that improved our analysis.
 This research has made use of the SIMBAD database operated at CDS, Strasbourg, France.
 Observations were obtained from the ESO Science Archive Facility and the MAST data archive at the Space Telescope Science Institute.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.

 \facilities{HST(STIS, GHRS), FUSE, VLT(UVES)} \software{ISMOD \citep{s08}, STSDAS}